sicrisembay/dspic_bldc_sensorless/README.md

 ## Getting started
-This repository contains my hobby project on PMSM FOC on a dsPIC33 microcontroller.
+This repository contains my hobby project on BLDC sensor-less on a dsPIC33 microcontroller.
 Development board used in this hobby project is Cerebot MC7 (obsoleted) from Digilent.

 ### Development Environment
 This is my development setup in my house.